hpcuantwerpen/UAntwerpen-easyconfigs/l/LAMMPS/README.md

       * Build a sequential version
       * Build a number of extra tools.
   * We do rely on the OS-provided Python for this build.

+### Version 3Mar2020 for 2020b

+  * The build was done using the default EasyBlock.
+This required a number of EBROOT variables that could not be set in earlier toolchains due to conflicts with other EasyBlocks and the way EasyBuild handles the search for libraries.